-Regression Specifications
+Regression specifications

 We use two elements within the Dashboard to measure applicant's environmental context and contextualized academic achievements.
-We use the overall environmental context measure to represent applicants' environmental disadvantage from their neighborhood and high school, and the difference between a student's SAT score and their high school's 75th percentile SAT (SAT contextual difference, hereafter).
-We also show present specifications where neighborhood and high school are challenge treated separately in Appendix Table 1.
+We use the continuous overall environmental context measure, on the 1-100 percentile scale, to represent applicants' environmental challenge from their neighborhood and high school, and a continuous measure of the difference between a student's SAT score and their high school's 75th percentile SAT (SAT contextual difference, hereafter).
+We also present specifications where neighborhood and high school are challenge treated separately in Appendix Table A1.

-To determine whether the Dashboard orientation primed readers to prefer applicants from more disadvantaged backgrounds or higher contextual academic achievement, we compare the relationship between each of the Dashboard elements (overall environmental context and SAT contextual difference) and admission outcomes, using the following logit regression equation:
+To determine whether the Dashboard orientation primed readers to prefer applicants from backgrounds with greater challenge or higher contextual academic achievement, we compare the relationship between each of the Dashboard elements (overall environmental context and SAT contextual difference) and admission outcomes, using the following logit regression equation:

-(1) $$Log(OddsAdmission_i) = \beta_0 + \beta_1 Context_i + X_i$$
+$$Log(OddsAdmission_i) = \beta_0 + \beta_1 Context_i + X_i$$ (1)

-In this model, $Context_i$ represents an element of the Dashboard, either environmental context or SAT contextual difference, and the X_i represents a vector of student academic and demographic characteristics,15 official reader fixed effects, and university fixed effects.
+In this model, $Context_i$ represents a continuous element of the Dashboard, either overall environmental context or SAT contextual difference, and the X_i represents a vector of student academic and demographic characteristics,14 official reader fixed effects, and university fixed effects.
 The university fixed effects address the previously discussed variation in treatment assignment across universities, and we continue to cluster all standard errors at the reader level.
+Context exists for all applications in this study, but is only visible to readers in applications assigned to the Treatment condition.

-The parameter of interest in EQ (1) is β_1 , which expresses the relationship between the likelihood of admission and the Dashboard element, Z_i .
-We separately fit EQ (1) three times.
-First, we fit EQ (1) using all students from the official read.
-Second, we consider admissions outcomes for experimental control students.
+The parameter of interest in Equation (1) is β_1 , which expresses the relationship between the likelihood of admission and the Dashboard element, Z_i .
+We separately fit Equation (1) three times.
+First, we fit Equation (1) using all students from the official read.
+Second, we consider admissions outcomes for experimental control students, where the contextual information is not visible to the reader.
 Finally, we consider admissions outcomes for experimental treatment students.
 In the regressions where the outcome represents the official admissions and the experimental control decisions, the Dashboard attributes can be thought of as concealed student-level characteristics.
 Though these data exist for all students, they are only visible if the student is in the experimental treatment group.

-When we compare our estimates from fitting EQ (1) across all three groups, we can identify the priming effect associated with the experiment.
+When we compare our estimates from fitting Equation (1) across all three groups, we can identify whether study participants were primed to shift admissions decisions from standard practice as a result of study participation and the Dashboard orientation.
 We adopt a different approach to isolate the effects of the Dashboard within the experiment.
-We leverage the random assignment of the Dashboard within readers to identify the impact of revealing contextual information on admissions outcomes by fitting EQ (2) below.
-We only fit EQ (2) for the experimental outcomes.
+We leverage the random assignment of the Dashboard within readers to identify the impact of revealing contextual information on admissions outcomes by fitting Equation (2) below.
+We only fit Equation (2) for the experimental outcomes.
 This allows us to identify the impact of the Dashboard on admissions decisions above and beyond the priming effect of the Dashboard.

-(2) $$Log(OddsAdmission_i) = \beta_0 + \beta_1Context_i + \beta_2Treatment_i + \beta_3Treatment_i Context_i + \beta_4 X_i$$
+$$Log(OddsAdmission_i) = \beta_0 + \beta_1 Context_i + \beta_2 Treatment_i + \beta_3 Treatment_i Context_i + \beta_4 X_i$$ (2)